Buenos Aires Argentina Guide

 El Federal: People watch, relax, socialize, or dine

-El Federal also has a beautiful lowered bar (giving you the strange perspective of looking down on the bar staff) with an amazing carved wood and stained glass arching mantel above (see photos later in this post), an open kitchen which you can sneak a glance into if you sit in the back, two rooms full of sturdy wooden tables, and even a quaint little bookstore hidden within.
-The crowd is a mix of porteños relaxing with friends and family, tourists with their heads buried in Lonely Planet guide books, and eclectic San Telmo ‘locals’ from all over the world.
+El Federal also has a beautiful lowered bar (giving you the strange perspective of looking down on the bar staff) with an amazing carved wood and stained glass arching mantel above (see photos later in this post), an open kitchen which you can sneak a glance into if you sit in the back and two rooms full of sturdy wooden tables.
+The crowd is a mix of porteños relaxing with friends and family, tourists, and eclectic San Telmo ‘locals’ from all over the world.

 A classic café with cuisine that suits all tastes